dilanzib/MortgageApplication/README.md

 ------------------------------------------------------------

-  - Running the app without docker, only Spring Boot:
+  - Running the app without Docker and only Spring Boot:
     -     java -jar target/mortgage-0.0.1-SNAPSHOT.jar

 Check the webpage at: